 In people with polyglandular deficiency syndromes, symptoms depend on which endocrine organs are affected.

-Underactive adrenal gland Addison Disease In Addison disease, the adrenal glands are underactive, resulting in a deficiency of adrenal hormones.
-Addison disease may be caused by an autoimmune reaction, cancer, an infection, or some... read more : Weakness, loss of appetite, vomiting, and dark skin patches, and, in severe cases, low blood pressure and death if not treated
+Underactive adrenal gland Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
+Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more : Weakness, loss of appetite, vomiting, dark skin patches, and, in severe cases, low blood pressure and death if not treated

 Underactive thyroid gland Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
 Facial expressions become dull, the voice... read more : Weight gain, constipation, dry hair and skin, and sometimes inability to tolerate cold weather